https://www.humantruth.info/marshall_islands.html

 Health:

 The Marshall Islands is a pretty unhealthy country.
-The Marshall Islands does worse than average in its fertility rate14, its average life expectancy11 (amongst the worst in Australasia) and in its immunizations take-up25.
-And finally, it sits amongst the bottom 20 for its food aid and health contributions and WHO compliance26 (amongst the worst in Australasia).
+The Marshall Islands does worse than average for its fertility rate14, its adolescent birth rate25 (amongst the worst in Australasia), its average life expectancy11 (amongst the worst in Australasia) and in its immunizations take-up26.
+And finally, it falls into the worst 20 when it comes to its food aid and health contributions and WHO compliance27 (amongst the highest in Australasia) and in the prevalence of overweight adults28 (one of the worst in Australasia).
 The prevalence of overweight adults has increased by 14% between 1976 and 2016.
 Life expectancy in Marshall Islands improved by just +2.6yrs in the 30 years from 1990, significantly less than almost everywhere else in the world.
 Marshall Islands had the highest average fertility rate in the world in the 1960s.
 Since then, it is amongst only 7 countries who have seen their fertility rate drop by more than 5 since the 1960s (until 2022).
 Its peak fertility rate was 8.36 in 1966.Life Expectancy Higher is better11 | ||

 ---|---|---|